Generic Name: Ivermectin Lotion (eye ver MEK tin)

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take ivermectin lotion with all of your drugs and health problems.
+You must check to make sure that it is safe for you to use ivermectin lotion with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - This medicine may cause harm if swallowed.
 If ivermectin lotion is swallowed, call a doctor or poison control center right away.